 What Happens When You Hire Susan?

 Clearly See Next Steps to Reach Goals

-You want clear, specific direction so you know exactly how to support your teen so they get back on track with school and friendships.
+You want clear, specific direction so you know exactly how to support your teen so they gain independence in a way that encourages connection.

 Get On The Same Page With Your Partner

 No more arguing with your partner about your teen.
 You'll feel supported and know how to back your partner up.